Kajal7045/To-Do/README.md

 # To-Do
-This is my To-Do application
+This is my To-Do application.
+Author- Kajal Dhumal